krishnajadav/.netCoreDemo/README.md

 # Net-Core-Demo
-.Net core demo with repository structure
+.Net core demo with new repository structure.